sjhloco/nornir_validate/README.md

 ### Imported

 Rather than using the inventory in *nornir_validate* the ***validate_task*** function can be imported into a script to make use of an already existing nornir inventory.
+It is mandatory to specify the *input_file* argument, *directory* is only needed if you want to save the report to file.

 ```python
 from nornir import InitNornir